learn-anything/podcasts/README.md

 - [Without Fail](https://www.gimletmedia.com/without-fail) - Candid conversations with people who have done hard things: what worked, what didn't and why.
 - [The Startup Chat](https://thestartupchat.com/) - Unfiltered insights and actionable advice straight from the trenches of startup and business life.
 - [This Week in Startups](https://overcast.fm/itunes315114957/this-week-in-startups-audio) - Jason Calacanis and a rotating group of guest experts bring you this weekly take on the best, worst, most outrageous and interesting stories from the world of Web companies.
+- [The Art of Product](https://overcast.fm/itunes1243627144/the-art-of-product) - Ben and Derrick chat weekly about building software companies.

 ## Swift

 - [Swift by Sundell](https://overcast.fm/itunes1267161825/swift-by-sundell) - Answering your questions about Swift development.
 - [The Swift Community Podcast](https://overcast.fm/itunes1449664346/the-swift-community-podcast) - Podcast for the Swift Community, by the Swift Community.
-- [Fireside Swift](https://www.firesideswift.com/) - Popular Swift programming podcast where two buddies, Zack and Steve, discuss a new Swift topic each week.
+- [Fireside Swift](https://overcast.fm/itunes1269435221/fireside-swift) - Popular Swift programming podcast where two buddies, Zack and Steve, discuss a new Swift topic each week.
-- [Swift over Coffee](https://anchor.fm/swiftovercoffee) - Helps you keep your Swift skills up to date the easy way, hosted by Paul Hudson and Sean Allen.
+- [Swift over Coffee](https://overcast.fm/itunes1435076502/swift-over-coffee) - Helps you keep your Swift skills up to date the easy way, hosted by Paul Hudson and Sean Allen.
-- [Contravariance: A Swift podcast](https://contravariance.rocks/) - Podcast by Bas Broek and Benedikt Terhechte.
+- [Contravariance: A Swift podcast](https://overcast.fm/itunes1423771323/contravariance-a-swift-podcast) - Podcast by Bas Broek and Benedikt Terhechte.
 - [iPhreaks](https://devchat.tv/iphreaks/)
-- [Swift Unwrapped](https://spec.fm/podcasts/swift-unwrapped) - 30-minute spin off of Swift Weekly Brief and other Swifty news.
+- [Swift Unwrapped](https://overcast.fm/itunes1209817203/swift-unwrapped) - 30-minute spin off of Swift Weekly Brief and other Swifty news.

 ## Technology